 • Record crop and other inventory sales

-You can choose to enter these movements as they happen on the farm, or you can enter them retroactively every week, month, or even a year after the fact depending on what you intend to use Figured for.
+You can enter these movements as they happen on the farm, or you can enter them retroactively every week, month, or even a year after the fact, depending on what you intend to use Figured for.

 How the crop season works with actuals and forecasts